Autodesk/maya-hydra/test/lib/mayaUsd/render/mayaToHydra/README.md

 1. For any particlar unit test of interest in [CMakeLists.txt](./CMakeLists.txt), add the required labels with the following convention:
     `testMyTestFile.py|depOnPlugins:lookdev,mtoa,newPlugin|skipOnPlatform:[osx,win,lin]`
 2. Where the label groups follows the unit test name and are separated by `'|'`.
 You may have multiple label groups.
 3. The label groups are of key:values type.
-They label key can be any meaningful string and has correspondence to the accompanying json file.
-[See](../../../../../../maya-hydra/tests-to-run.json)
+They label key can be any meaningful string and has correspondence to the accompanying [json file](../../../../../../maya-hydra/tests-to-run.json)
 4. The label values are comma separated lists.
 The values are added to the test via cmake's `set_tests_properties`

 MayaHydra currently is filtering tests based on dependent plugins and platform on which to run them.

-To add flags to ctest commandline
-1. Modify the corresponding [JSON file](../../../../../../maya-hydra/tests-to-run.json) to indicate which test to run or skip.
+To add flags to ctest commandline, modify the corresponding [JSON file](../../../../../../maya-hydra/tests-to-run.json) to indicate which test to run or skip.
 For ex: if you want to run only tests tagged with "lookdevx" then edit the json file like so: `"plugins_to_include": ["lookdevx]`.
 If the include list is empty, all tests are run by default.
 Similarly, edit `"plugin_to_exclude"` in the json file to skip test with certain labels.

 Note that for platform dependent runs, we only support exclusion mode for a single platform.
 So if you tag the test `skipOnPlatform:osx`, it skips on MacOS.
 No corresponding changes to json file is required in this case.

+Label mapping
+As mentioned earlier in (4), the label key/values in CMakeLists have a correspondence to the values in [JSON file](../../../../../../maya-hydra/tests-to-run.json).
+For ex:
+A line in CMakeLists.txt like so:
+`testMyNewTestFile|depOnPlugins:lookdevx,mtoa` would have a corresponding JSON file like so:
+`"plugins_to_include": ["lookdevx","mtoa"]`

+`testAnotherTestFile||depOnPlugins:bifrost` would have a corresponding JSON file like so:
+`"plugins_to_exclude": ["bifrost"]`

+Similar pattern applies for exclusion/inclusion of tests by filenames except that there is no correpsonding change required in CMakeLists.txt as the pattern matching is by the test name.

+Note that `depOnPlugins` key string is only used as cue while adding values in the JSON.
+The variables in the JSON file and the label values in the CMakeLists.txt are what get used by ctest for label matching.
+`"files_to_exclude": ["testStandardSurface"]`

+The supported values for platform exclusion are: "osx", "win", "lin".

 # Utilities